In Fast-Changing Seattle, an Effort Not to Forget the Past

 If anyone has been paying close attention to San Francisco’s growing housing affordability crisis over the past few years, it’s Seattle residents.
-The parallels between the two cities are hard to miss: Both are experiencing tech-fueled economic booms, and both grapple with physical limitations to growth thanks to their unique geographies along the Pacific Northwest coast.
+The parallels between the two cities are hard to miss: Both are experiencing tech-fueled economic booms, and both grapple with physical limitations to growth thanks to their unique geographies along the Pacific coast.
 The rent in Belltown may not yet be quite as damn high as in Nob Hill, but it certainly seems to be on its way.

 Amid reasonable fears about gentrification and genuine excitement over the influx of good-paying jobs, another topic has dominated the discourse in Seattle of late—a near-constant accounting of the various local businesses and gathering spots that are rapidly being replaced by rent pressures or new construction.

 “A little more than two years ago, it felt like every conversation I had seemed to be about places that were disappearing,” says Jaimee Garbacik, editor of Ghosts of Seattle Past, a new anthology of essays, interviews, photography, and graphic art dedicated to places in Seattle that no longer exist.
 “Every time I went on Facebook, every time I ran into friends, it was, ‘Oh my god, did you hear that this place closed?’”

 The book is actually the culmination of years of effort.
 Ghosts got its start as a small art exhibit, evolved into a crowdsourced mapping project, and eventually became a much larger exhibit with related events, including a full-blown community Irish wake.

 “It felt like there was no outlet for that conversation,” says Garbacik of what spurred the concept initially.
 There was “no outlet for people to kind of grieve or process this change, and no one was doing anything productive with it, artistically, to preserve memories of what came before.”